 If we break it down, a workflow is an orchestrated and repeatable process of activity.
 Basically, it’s a routine.

-Typical prospecting workflows involve researching and then connecting to prospects via, cold emails, and beyond.
+Typical prospecting workflows involve researching and then connecting to prospects via cold calls, cold emails, and beyond.

 It’s usually a high-volume workflow, consisting of many interactions with a large number of contacts.
 These workflows also require quick and structured follow-ups, because, as we know, timing is everything.